TiBeN/m3uragen/README.md

 This will output M3U files that would be generated without really create them.

-If the romset directory is organised into subdirs e.g.:
+If the romset directory is organised into subdirectories e.g.:

     ├── Berlin 1948 (1989)(Time Warp)(Disk 1 of 2)
     │   └── Berlin 1948 (1989)(Time Warp)(Disk 1 of 2).stx